rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 Just order acess with respect to distance to point.

+#### Nearest Neighbor in R-Trees

+To find the nearest neighbour of a given query point/region, do the following, starting from the root node:

+- use a sorted priority queue of the R-tree nodes based on the minimum distance from the query
+- traverse the node that is the top of the priority queue, and put its elements in the queue.
+Continue
+- Stop when the top node is a data object (first NN has been found)

+This algorithm is a best-first search algorithm.

 ### More on Quadtrees

 - Each node of a quadtree is associated with a rectangular region of space; the top node is associated with the entire target space.